IBM-Cloud/isv-operator-product-deploy-sample/README.md

 `operators.operatorframework.io.bundle.package.v1: node-red-operator-certified`

-See [*node-red-operator*](https://github.com/IBM-Cloud/isv-operator-product-deploy-sample/blob/main/bundle/1.0.0/metadata/annotations.yaml) for more details.
+See [*node-red-operator*](https://github.com/IBM-Cloud/isv-operator-product-deploy-sample/blob/main/bundle/1.0.0/metadata/annotations.yaml) example for more details.

 ## 4.Push the Operator Bundle to a public GIT Repository ##

-If you have updated your Operator Bundle Artifacts as per above instructions , make sure you validate your bundle once again using the following command.
+If you have updated your Operator Bundle Artifacts as per the above instructions , make sure you validate your bundle once again using the following command.

 ```execute
 operator-sdk bundle validate ./bundle